ankushdixit/claude-plugins/SECURITY.md

 This security policy covers:
 - ✅ Marketplace installation and distribution mechanisms
-- ✅ SDD plugin (report at https://github.com/ankushdixit/sdd)
+- ✅ Solokit plugin (report at https://github.com/ankushdixit/solokit)
 - ❌ Third-party plugins (report to their respective maintainers)